 The group are also working with local teachers to make sure that girls have access to safe, clean sanitary products in school.
 Through their tireless work, Irene and the Nyarongi Women’s Network are helping to make sure that periods don’t hold girls back.

 How you can help end period poverty

-By donating to our appeal, you can help make sure that young girls have the knowledge, skills and resources to take control of their bodies and make sure their periods don’t hold them back.
+By donating as little as £3 a month to support our work, you can help make sure that young girls have the knowledge, skills and resources to take control of their bodies, and manage their periods safely and with dignity.